-Rebecca Skeels is an enthusiastic and highly talented jeweller/metalsmith based in Farnham, Surrey.
+Rebecca Skeels is an enthusiastic and highly talented jeweller/metalsmith based in Birmingham.
 She is a meticulous designer-maker with a strong desire for knowledge of new materials and processes, and believes in openly sharing her enthusiasm and experience through varied teaching methods.

 Since October 1994, Rebecca has been the sole proprietor of SKEELS, a developing jewellery and product design company.
 This has allowed Rebecca to work on commissions as well as her own collections ranging from unique handmade cufflinks, pendants and furniture to installations in public spaces.
 Her work is exhibited through galleries, shops, craft shows and trade exhibitions in the UK and abroad.